Kami-chanw/SeekDeeper/gpt/README.md

 1. Create a reverse mapping from the vocabulary and map the given token ids back to the original subwords.

 ## [Pre-training](./pretrain.ipynb)
 Based on the setup in [Improving Language Understanding by Generative Pre-Training](https://cdn.openai.com/research-covers/language-unsupervised/language_understanding_paper.pdf) Sec.
-4.1, we use AdamW ($w = 0.01, \text{max\_lr} = 2.4\times 10^{-4}$) as the optimizer on the BooksCorpus dataset.
+4.1, we use AdamW ($w = 0.01, \text{max-lr} = 2.4\times 10^{-4}$) as the optimizer on the BooksCorpus dataset.
 Note: **no weight decay is applied to the parameters in bias and scaling layers (`LayerNorm`)**.
-The learning rate is linearly increased from 0 over 2000 steps to $\text{max\_lr}$, followed by a cosine annealing learning rate schedule.
+The learning rate is linearly increased from 0 over 2000 steps to $\text{max-lr}$, followed by a cosine annealing learning rate schedule.
 The model is trained for 100 epochs on randomly sampled minibatches of 64 continuous sequences of 512 tokens each.

 To sample the specified number of continuous token sequences, we need to first convert the text in the original dataset to token ids using bpe.
 However, our custom tokenization implementation is very slow, so experiments are conducted on a small portion of the dataset.
 If you wish to try more data, you can modify the `loading_ratio` parameter in `load_data` within [pretrain.ipynb](./pretrain.ipynb).